steven-swanbeck/game_theoretic_painting/README.md

 ```
 source devel/setup.bash
 ```
+5. Download meshes and clouds used for demonstraion by following the instructions in ```coverage_contest/models/info.txt```.

 ## Running the Game
 Parameters for numbers of players, game and repair board files and discretizations, and Monte Carlo tree search parameters can be changed in ```config/params.yaml```.
 Then run